Fronikon/Fronikon/README.md

 ## 👋 Hi there!

 ### My name is **Dmitry Beresnev**.
 I'm a frontend developer from Russia.
-I'm currently studying at the **Rolling Scopes School**.

 ## 💡 Working with the following tools: